jiaweixu98/MethodsDatasetsScientists/readme.md

 ## Notes

 In the original HetGNN paper, a paper has some direct author neighbors and a venue neighbor.
-Here in our situation, the paper may not have methods or datasets.
-We matched all the possible data with S2(318884/321216), 99.2%.
+Here in our situation, we let each paper have at least one author and the text embedding (from title, abstract, and citation relationships).
+The paper may not have methods or datasets.

-matched citation: 225,670
-matched embeddings: 274,575

-**Important Notes**

-every paper should have its own text embedding, as well as the author. paper with author & ebd: 260,983 (85.9% of paper with author). we can accept it.
+Every paper should have its text embedding, as well as the author.

-It is important to consider a paper's author or its method, right?
+Paper with author & ebd: 260,983 (85.9% of paper with author).

 If a paper does not have an author, just use the paper itself's embedding.
 Is that ok?
-How to find the neighbors of a paper?
-Finding its author is the best solution.
-We must let the paper have at least one author.
-Every paper has at least one author.
-Other nodes (except paper) at least have a paper.

-after constrined, the number of nodes: len(paper_constrain_author) 260983 len(author_constrain_paper) 524117
-len(paper_wauthor_bioentity) 253663
-len(bioentity_wauthor_paper) 499316
-len(paper_wauthor_dataset) 6544
+#papers with authors: 260,983
+#authors: 524,117
+#papers with bioentities 253,663
+#bioentities 499,316
+#papers with datasets 6,544
-len(dataset_wauthor_paper) 245
+#datasets 245
-len(paper_wauthor_method) 45316
+#papers with methods 45,316
-len(method_wauthor_paper) 308
+#methods with papers 308
-len(pmid_citing_cited_constrained) 205761
-len(paper_constrain_ebd) 260983
+#papers with references 205,761
+#papers with text embeddings 260,983

-if it is hard to get a fixed number of nodes (especially for datasets and methods), reduce the fixed number.
+It is hard to get a fixed number of nodes (especially for datasets and methods), so we reduce the fixed number and reduce the rate of going back to the original node.

+A concern: so many nodes have 0 data and method, but we try a random walk to get it a method/dataset node.
+Does that make sense?
+Thanks to the attention mechanism, the unimportant node will be ignored.